Blood Tests Used for Diagnosis

 If you test negative for AQP4 antibodies

-Testing negative for AQP4 antibodies (AQP4-IgG) does not mean you do not have NMO.
+Testing negative for AQP4 antibodies (AQP4-IgG) does not mean you do not have NMOSD.
 This can be frustrating for both you and your doctor.
 A negative result is called seronegative.
 Reasons for a negative AQP4 antibody (AQP4-IgG) test include:1

 - The type of specimen tested did not contain the antibodies.
 For example, the fluid surrounding the spine (CSF) may be negative, but the blood serum is positive.

 - Your AQP4 test gave a false negative.
-Different people with NMO can have much different levels of AQP4 in their blood.
-Depending on the lab the test was sent to and the method used to test the blood, the test may come back negative even though you have NMO with a low level of antibodies.
+Different people with NMOSD can have much different levels of AQP4 in their blood.
+Depending on the lab the test was sent to and the method used to test the blood, the test may come back negative even though you have NMOSD with a low level of antibodies.
 For this reason, your doctor may sometimes order blood tests more than once.

 If you test positive for MOG antibodies

 Despite advances in testing, doctors are still not sure the exact role that MOG antibodies (MOG-IgG) play in disease and inflammation.
-If you test positive for MOG antibodies (MOG-IgG), you will likely be diagnosed with MOG-IgG NMO.1,4
+If you test positive for MOG antibodies (MOG-IgG), you will likely be diagnosed with MOG-IgG NMOSD.1,4

 Your doctor will best guide you on your lab results.